Brookings, Oregon: Arts and culture

+Principal photography for the 2024 film Bad Fish took place in Brookings in 2022.
+The film featured local landmarks such as Brookings Harbor and Harris Beach State Park.

 Annual cultural events

 Each year, the town hosts the "Pirates of the Pacific" festival.

 One major event in the town is the Azalea Festival, which includes the Azalea Parade and live music.
 It is held every year on Memorial Day Weekend.

-Another very popular event in Brookings is the Nature's Coastal Holiday light display which takes is open each evening from Thanksgiving weekend through Christmas in Azalea Park.
+Another very popular event in Brookings is the Nature's Coastal Holiday light display which is open each evening from Thanksgiving weekend through Christmas in Azalea Park.

+Soup kitchen

+After a long history of feeding the homeless, the City Council moved against St. Timothy's Episcopal Church for operating a soup kitchen.
+This was fueled by a feeling within the town that the soup kitchen was drawing "the wrong kind of people" to the area.
+After a long, drawn-out legal battle, starting in 2021 and culminating in 2024, St. Timothy's Episcopal Church was granted permission by a Federal court to continue to operate the soup kitchen.